apollographql-education/messages/README.md

 ## Get started

 1. First, set up the project by installing dependencies with `npm install`.
+1. Set up the database following the instructions for Prisma below.
 1. Next, launch the project with `npm run dev`!

 As we proceed through the workshop, we'll install additional dependencies and walk through how to publish our schema changes to Studio.